 No full-text?
 Click the button to see if it is available in another database or in print in the library.

-Some terms are more common in the scientific literature (i.e. hydraulic fracturing) while others are more often used by the general public (i.e. fracking.)
+Some terms are more common in the scientific literature (e.g unmanned aircraft) while others are more often used by the general public (e.g. drones).

-Often times when searching on popular topic your first search will bring back too many results.
+When searching on popular topic your first search may bring back too many results.
 I recommend adding additional terms to focus your results.

 A good place to look for alternative terms is under the subject terms:

-You may need to do several searches to get the best articles for your needs.
+Read lots of articles and take note of new or related concepts: you may need to do several searches to get the best articles.

 2. Look for background information (I won't use these sources in my cited reference list)